We are very happy to announce that our veterinary clinic has extended its facilities to include rabbit care!

 Spaying or neutering a rabbit will prevent you from ending up with more rabbits than you can handle!
 These are the most common surgical procedures that we offer at our clinic; they involve the removal of the rabbit’s reproductive organs to reduce sexual behaviours and aggression.
 The procedure also minimizes the risk of health problems and helps to prevent rabbit overpopulation.

 It’s important to ensure that your rabbit is spayed or neutered once they become a mature adult.
-The appropriate ages for spaying rabbits is 4-6 months and neutering should take place as soon as the rabbit’s testicles drop, usually 4-6 months as well.
-Recovery times for rabbits post-spay or neuter is very similar to cats—7 days for males and 10-14 days for females.
+The appropriate ages for spaying rabbits is 4-6 months.
+Recovery times for rabbits post-spay or neuter is very similar to cats—7 days for males, and 10-14 days for females.

-Dr. Sheelagh Shanahan will take care of your pet’s needs with our rabbit care program.
-You can visit our veterinary clinic with your rabbit on Mondays and Tuesdays from 9:00am-6:00pm, and on Wednesdays from 1:30pm-6:00pm.
+Dr. Laura Rounding will take care of your pet’s needs with our rabbit care program.
+You can visit our veterinary clinic with your rabbit Mondays through Thursdays.
 During these times you can learn more about our preventative treatments and our surgery capabilities.
 If you have any questions or concerns you can reach us at 604‐291‐6666.

 We prepared a series of blogs with everything you need to know about rabbit care.